 Repair attempts take courage and insight, and need both partners in order to work.
 That’s right, both partners need to engage in repair for it to be successful, no matter who may seem to be more “wrong” or more “responsible for the damage”.

-Through a series of research, Dr. Gottman and his colleagues tried to find the most effective kinds of repairs.
+That said, Dr. Gottman and his colleagues tried to find the most effective kinds of repairs through a series of research.
 The problem was, they couldn’t find any consistency – sometimes the most beautifully crafted and honestly spoken apologies didn’t work, while other times, something that seems trivial, like a silly grimace, was very successful.
 They couldn’t quite figure it out until they started looking at the partner on the receiving end of a repair attempt.
 They found out that it’s not exactly the nature of the repair that makes it successful; it’s the willingness of the other partner to notice and receive those attempts.

 Usually, the responsibility for an argument lays on both partners, although it doesn’t always seem like that.
 However, sometimes one partner shares a larger portion of responsibility, and only after they may realize how much they have hurt their partner.
-If that’s the case, check out our article “How to apologize the right way after you hurt your partner”, you may also find it helpful.
+If that’s the case, check out our article “How to apologize the right way after you hurt your partner“.

 6 steps to repair a relationship after a fight